WarrenDavies/textjenerator/README.md

 Text Jenerator is a framework designed to provide a consistent, abstract interface for deploying and interacting with various Large Language Models (LLMs).
 By separating the generic configuration and workflow from the model-specific implementation, it enables you to easily switch between different model backends—such as local GGUF models (via Llama-CPP), Hugging Face Transformers, or proprietary APIs (e.g., OpenAI, Gemini), with no code changes besides the config you pass.

+Note that Text Jenerator is a library, not a chat app.

 ## Features

 * **Modular Architecture**: Uses Abstract Base Classes (ABC) to enforce a clean separation between the model details, meaning you only need to instantiate the TextGenerator class and call `generate_text()`, no matter which model you're using.